Date First Published: 09 June 2017 – Classic Rock Radio (UK)

 I got to mention the closing track; Carnival Begin.
 Clocks in as the longest composition on the album.
 Has a slow, mellow prog-rock vibe to it.
 Chill out with whatever adult libation you are into, and turn up the volume.
 Just what the doctor ordered.
 Additionally, and being wishful thinking, I’d love to see this song live in concert, along with ‘Too Far Gone’.
 Would be fun times!

 “Uncle G” rates … Lindsey Buckingham/Christine McVie (Self Titled 2017)

 The musicianship involved is what you’d expect from professionals who survived the music business, and turned what they do into an art form.
-Lindsey Buckingham excels on acoustic guitar, as well as electric.
+Lindsey Buckingham excels in playing acoustic guitar, as well as electric.
 Christine McVie … I think I have a crush on her.
-So talented a piano and keyboard player, and with the voice capable of giving someone goosebumps.
+So talented a piano and keyboard player, and with a voice capable of giving someone goosebumps.
 Having John McVie and Mick Fleetwood’s participation, was a smart move.
 After all, it’s the end result that counts most.
 No, it’s not a new Fleetwood Mac album.
 Hopefully, the classic line-up has at least one more studio album in them to release.
 And damn soon (by the end of 2018).
 But in the meanwhile, this new Lindsey Buckingham_Christine McVie should help carry over any follower of Fleetwood Mac jonesing out for new material.
-In closing “Uncle G” predicts that if allowed (which also means being promoted properly), and played on decent sound equipment, that Lindsey Buckingham_Christine McVie (self-titled duet album) should do the same as the music that these people were involved in decades ago; entertain the masses.
+In closing “Uncle G” predicts that if allowed (which also means being promoted properly), and played on decent sound equipment, Lindsey Buckingham_Christine McVie (self-titled duet album) should do the same as the music that these people were involved in decades ago; entertain the masses.

-OH … sell a shitload of albums/CD’s also, but that is an entirely different thing.
+OH … sell a shitload of albums/CDs also, but that is an entirely different thing.
 Another story, for yet another day.